Almonds are an easy, tasty snack that is filling and healthy. A study found that almonds can increase good cholesterol if you eat them every day.

 Professor Kris-Etherton stated, “We were able to show that there were more larger particles in response to consuming the almonds compared to not consuming almonds… That would translate to the smaller particles doing what they’re supposed to be doing.
 They’re going to tissues and pulling out cholesterol, getting bigger, and taking that cholesterol to the liver for removal from the body.”

-Almonds have been shown to lower LDL cholesterol, but this study shows that almonds can increase good cholesterol as well.
+Almonds lower LDL cholesterol, but this study shows that almonds can increase good cholesterol as well.
 Almonds are easy to come by, inexpensive, and tasty.
 Be sure to eat unsalted almonds so you don’t undo the positive effects by adding too much sodium.